drewmwilson/drewwilson.github.io/README.md

 ## Experience

 **[Apple](https://apple.com)** – Siri Engineer – *September 2013 to present*

-- Currently refactoring infrastructure to support notable DateTime events of 150 countries.
+- Refactoring data stores, tools, and pipelines to deliver notable DateTime events for 150 countries
-- Designed and developed macOS application to collect audio data on macOS and iOS.
+- Designed and developed macOS application to collect audio data on macOS and iOS
 - Designed and developed grading system to curate words for autocorrection

 **[FileThis](https://filethis.com)** – iOS Application Developer – *June 2012 to July 2013*

-- Designed & developed FileThis Fetch, an iOS client to FileThis, a cloud-based document storage system for online records
+- Designed and developed FileThis Fetch, an iOS client to FileThis, a cloud-based document storage system for online records
-- Architected document model built on top of FileThis REST APIs
+- Build document model on top of FileThis REST APIs
-- Designed user interface for users to register with their online financial institutions and to fetch statements
+- Developed native app to replace Flash implementation

-**[Netflix](https://netflix.com)** – Internationalization Software Engineer - *April 2011 to June 2012*
+**[Netflix](https://netflix.com)** – Internationalization Engineer - *April 2011 to June 2012*

 - Engineering lead on rewrite of catalog content management system
 - Designed and developed automated localization workflow system for translating new movies entering the Netflix catalog